phbuech/ema2wav/README.md

   The configuration of the converter contains the following parameters:

+  `include_audio`: true or false.
+Specifies whether the audio shall be included in the resulting wav file.

+  `ema_device_info`: the model of the Carstens articulograph.
+So far, only AG50x possible.
+In future versions, older version will be supported.

+  `export_to_csv`: true or false.
+Specifies whether the EMA data is exported in a separate csv file.

+  `export_raw_ema`: true or false.
+Specifies whether the EMA data is exported raw, i.e., not interpolated and not scaled.

+  `output_directory`: this is the output directory for the processed wav files with audio and position data and csv files.
+Separate subfolders will be created for wav and csv files.

+  `ema_samplerate`: sample rate of the ema data in Hz, e.g. 1250.

   1. `input_path`: this is the directory where the subfolder of your pos and wav data are located, defaults to input folder in project directory
-  2. `output_path`: this is the output directory for the processed wav files with audio and position data and csv files

 3. `channels`: the AG channels in your pos data.
 Format follows the sheme `parameter name : channel number`.
 For example:
      ```
      "channels" : {
         "rear" : 1,